-Hiking trails are abundant in Palm Springs.
+Hiking trails in Palm Springs are abundant.
 From easy walking trails to difficult terrain, the outdoor enthusiasts will experience spectacular mountain vistas, waterfalls, natural streams, rocky gorges and unusual rock formations.
 The pristine desert air mixed with giant palm trees and an alpine wilderness create the perfect setting of natural desert beauty.

 Mount San Jacinto stands 10,834 feet above sea level, and is the second highest mountain range in Southern California.
 Mt.
 San Jacinto State Park offers 54 miles of hiking trails located within a 13,000 acre pristine wilderness, one of the last in California.
 Trails can also accessed by the Palm Springs Aerial Tramway’s Mountain Station or www.pstramway.com/hiking

 Andreas Canyon Trail – 2 mi., 50 ft. gain, 1 to 2 hrs – LOOP